 Why tonal value correction only helps to a limited extent

-A reasonably quick way is via the white pipette in the "Tonal value correction" window.
+A reasonably quick way is via the white eyedropper in the "Tonal value correction" window.
 Select this and then click on the white eyedropper.
 Now use the pipette to click on a spot in the image that should actually be completely white.
 An automatic tonal value correction is now carried out, in which the entire photo is changed so far that this spot appears white.

 The disadvantage of this method is that photos often get too bright because the spot was not 100% white in reality, but everything is clearly brightened by editing - often too much, as you can see in the screenshot above with the plug.